Four die after construction crane crushes cars in Seattle

 One female and three males were dead by the time firefighters got to the scene, Fire Chief Harold Scoggins said.

-He said two of the dead were crane operators and the other two were people who had been in cars.
+Two of the dead were ironworkers, not crane operators, as had been previously stated, and the two others were people who had been in cars, Seattle mayor Jenny Durkan said Saturday night.

 A 25-year-old mother and her four-month-old daughter, as well as a 28-year-old man, were taken to Harborview Medical Centre, according to Seattle Fire spokesman Lance Garland.